-Areas of examination can include any of the following departmentally approved areas: English Language, Old English, Middle English, Renaissance Drama, Renaissance excluding Drama, Restoration and 18th Century, Romantic, Victorian, Transnational Networks, American to 1900, 20th-Century British, 20th-Century American, Contemporary, African American, Southern, Rhetoric and Composition, Digital Humanities, Literary Criticism and Theory, Cross-Genre, and Forms and Craft.
+Areas of examination can include any of the following departmentally approved areas: English Language, Old English, Middle English, Medieval British Literature (non-English), Renaissance Drama, Renaissance excluding Drama, Restoration and 18th Century, Romantic, Victorian, Transnational Networks, Postcolonial Studies, American to 1900, 20th-Century British, 20th-Century American, Contemporary, African American, Indigenous American Literature, Southern, Rhetoric and Composition, Digital Humanities, Literary Criticism and Theory, Science Fiction Studies, Cross-Genre, and Forms and Craft.
 Additional areas of examination may be added to this list of approved areas.
 The process for adding a new exam area to this current listing is to compose a petition that articulates the rationale for inclusion and that names the faculty who support its inclusion.
 This petition will be received and voted on by the Graduate Committee.

-In addition to these area examination reading lists, students will also compile an annotated bibliography for their Project Description (see below, II.F.2.c).
+In addition to these area examination reading lists, students will also compile an annotated bibliography for their Project Description (see below, II.F.2.c.).
 It is presumed that the Project Description annotated bibliography will overlap with one-or all three-of the area examination lists.
 The distinction between the reading lists and the Project Description annotated bibliography is that the latter is by necessity more narrow than a general area list, which attempts to demonstrate coverage of an area.